 New Washington is a tiny village located in the state of Ohio.
 With a population of 858 people and just one neighborhood, New Washington is the 600th largest community in Ohio.
-New Washington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in New Washington was built prior to World War II, making it one of the older and more historic villages in the country.

-When you are in New Washington, you'll notice that it is more blue-collar than most other communities in America.
-35.32% of New Washington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, New Washington is generally considered to be a blue-collar town.
+35.32% of the New Washington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, New Washington is a village of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in New Washington who work in office and administrative support (11.26%), law enforcement and fire fighting (8.83%), and management occupations (7.95%).

 Because of many things, New Washington is a great place for families with children to consider.
 First of all, many other families with children live here, making New Washington a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, New Washington has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, New Washington’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-In terms of college education, New Washington is nearly on par with the US average for all cities of 21.84%: 18.20% of adults 25 and older in New Washington have a bachelor's degree or advanced degree.
+The education level of New Washington citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.20% of adults 25 and older in New Washington have a college degree.

 The per capita income in New Washington in 2022 was $37,044, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $148,176 for a family of four.
 However, New Washington contains both very wealthy and poor people as well.